Quick links

 Speaker

-This talk will be recorded and posted here, on the CITP YouTube channel and on the Princeton University Media Central website.
+This seminar will be recorded and posted to the CITP website, the CITP YouTube channel and the Princeton University Media Central channel.

 Date and Time